cube3power/atsd/integration/custom-scripts/README.md

 ##### 'sysstat' utility

-mpstat and iostat are included in the 'sysstat' package.
+`mpstat` and `iostat` are included in the `sysstat` package.
 If this package is not installed in your system by default, install it.

 Ubuntu: